Chapter 11: Every Light On

 “Tell me.”

 “A dark room.
 No walls.
 No building.
 Nothing to assess.”
-His hands were steady.
-They were always steady now and he hated it.
+His hands were still.
+They were always still now and he hated it.
 “A woman screaming.
 I couldn’t find where it was coming from.
 I ran and the distance didn’t change.”

 “Did you recognize the scream?”